s-uryansh/DSA_projects/README.md

     Q2: Write a C program to create a BINARY SEARCH TREE .

     Q3: Write a C program to compute the height of a BINARY SEARCH TREE .

+Lab12:

+    Q1: Create AVL tree while balancing property.

+    Q2: Create AVL tree (Once all values are inserted delete Root node and balance AVL property (-1,0,1) and show it in postOrderTraversl)